5 Revelations From Cohen: 2017 Checks, 'Catch-And-Kill,' Possible Book Deal

 (4) Ocasio-Cortez lays groundwork to seek more info on Trump finances

-Questioning by Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., was among the most anticipated of the hearing.
+Questioning by freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., was among the most anticipated of the hearing.
 The rising Democratic star didn't grandstand.
-Rather, she used her time to appear to make a case for subpoenaing Trump's tax returns at a later date by asking Cohen for names of other associates who were witness to Trump's efforts to inflate his personal wealth for insurance purposes while also seeking to decrease it to avoid paying property taxes on several properties.
+Rather, she used her time to appear to make a case for subpoenaing Trump's tax returns at a later date by asking Cohen for names of other associates who witnessed Trump's efforts to inflate his personal wealth for insurance purposes while also seeking to decrease it to avoid paying property taxes on several properties.

 "To your knowledge, did the president ever provide inflated assets to an insurance company?" she asked.
 "Yes," Cohen replied.
 "Who else knows that the president did this?"
 Ocasio-Cortez continued.
 "Allen Weisselberg, Ron Lieberman and Matthew Calamari," Cohen said, referring to several Trump associates.
 And she also asked about Trump trying to reduce local tax bills by then deflating the value of his assets, pointing to one of his golf courses in her district which has been the subject of such reports.